StirFry-js/stirfry/README.md

 This program uses `fs.readFile` to add a property to the response object and then sends it to the user.
 There are loads of more efficient ways to do this, this is just an example of how to use async.

 #### Sending Files ##
-Stir Fry has a build in `response.sendFile` method, here is an example
+Stir Fry has a built in `response.sendFile` method, here is an example:
 ```javascript
 var StirFry = require('stirfry');
 var server  = new StirFry(8080);